-However, what they see as painful, I view as probably the most heady content challenge out there — and that's the stuff that I live for.
+However, what they see as painful, I view as probably the headiest content challenge out there — and that's the stuff that I live for.

-But the reason why I do it isn't because it's hard and I want bragging rights.
+But the reason why I do it isn't that it's hard and I want bragging rights.

-It's because, when you follow this process, you have a chance to create one of the most genuinely and profoundly helpful pieces of content you'll ever create across as wide range of topics.
+It's because, when you follow this process, you have a chance to create one of the most genuinely and profoundly helpful pieces of content you'll ever create across a wide range of topics.

 So, yes.
 Creating a piece of pillar content isn't easy.